 A need-based scholarship is one that is awarded to students based on their household income.
 The FAFSA is required to assist in determining student need eligibility.
 Students from low-income families are more likely to receive need-based scholarships to help pay for college tuition.
 Eligibility is based solely on the assets and income of the prospective student and his or her family.
 Factors such as test scores or athletic ability have no bearing on need-based aid.

-Students seeking an Art scholarship must submit a digital portfolio to a non-adjunct member of the Art faculty containing at least 12 and no more than 20 high-quality digital images of their most recent art.
-Portfolio pieces must follow these guidelines:
+Students should bring a digital portfolio containing at least 12 and no more than 20 digital images of their most recent art.
+This should be in the form of a PowerPoint containing:

-Faculty will review the digital portfolio and statement with the student during an on-campus interview.
-If applicants are unable to interview in person, portfolios and statements may still be reviewed by the department.
-If it is practical, applicants may bring actual examples of work to their interview.
+Faculty will review the digital portfolio and statement during an on-campus interview with the student.
+Students may bring actual examples of work to their interview.
 The digital portfolio will be retained by the Art Department.

 Students seeking an athletic scholarship must demonstrate athletic and academic achievement, and strength of character both on and off the field.
 The College of Idaho competes in the National Association of Intercollegiate Athletics (NAIA) and offers talent scholarships to athletes.
 Scholarship awards and eligibility are directly controlled by the coaches for each sport.
 Students who would like to demonstrate their skills and be considered for athletic scholarships should directly contact the head coach for their sport.
-All varsity sports and coaches are listed on the Yote Athletics website.
+All varsity sports and coaches are listed on the Yote Athletics website or contact the Athletic Department for more information.

 Students seeking a Debate scholarship must submit a resume outlining their experience and accomplishments in Debate, Theatre or any other performance art.
 Recommendation letters from coaches or camp leaders are encouraged.
-Resumes should be submitted to a non-adjunct member of our Debate faculty.
+Resumes should be submitted to Assistant Professor of Speech & Debate Kyle Cheesewright.
 Our program offers incoming student scholarships that are highly competitive.
 Award amounts vary depending on the experience and achievement of the applicant.

 The College of Idaho Howlin’ Yotes compete in Parliamentary Debate, International Public Debate, British Parliamentary Debate and the eleven speech events authorized by the AFA-NIET.
 Team members are required to participate in both speech and debate competition.

 Students seeking a Music scholarship are evaluated on criteria like preparation, tone quality, stage presence, musicianship and growth potential.
 Students should demonstrate openness to learning, an interest in growing and a specific desire to attend The College of Idaho.
 Audition appointments may be arranged by contacting Evonne Earl, Academic Assistant to Music.
+Information on how to audition for a scholarship can be found here.
 Applicants should submit or bring the following information:

 - Names and contact information of teachers or instructors with whom the applicant studied or who know the applicant's music abilities.